Solving Residential Area Speeding Problems

 We do know that they are partially hamstrung in their efforts as the Province of British Columbia will not allow automated speed enforcement.

-The Traffic Watch section of the Oceanside Community Safety Volunteers is silent about their efforts and how to ask them to work in your neighbourhood.
+The Traffic Watch section of the Oceanside Community Safety Volunteers is silent about how to ask them to work in your neighbourhood.

 My final thought is that I wonder how many of these speeding drivers are Chestnut Street residents?